gizatechxyz/giza-benchmark/README.md

 # Giza Benchmark

-A tool to run ZKML benchmarks on Orion and EZKL frameworks.
+A tool to run Orion/Giza  benchmarks.

 ## Prerequisites